annelo-msft/gists/clientmodel/readme.md

-# System.Net.ClientModel API
+# System.ClientModel API

 ## Overview

 The Azure SDK provides .NET clients that enable idiomatic development of .NET applications that communicate with Azure services.
 Many of our clients are created with code generation tools, and use concepts that the .NET platform doesn't necessarily provide features for, such as retry logic and credentials for authenticating with cloud services.
 To avoid generating the code for these concepts into every client library, we have created a shared library called Azure.Core that our generated clients depend on.
 We would now like to be able to create generated clients that can communicate with any cloud service, not only those in Azure.
 We believe putting these client building block types in a `System.` namespace is a good way to put them in a neutral bucket.

-We selected the base namespace `System.Net.ClientModel` for these types.
-We chose `ClientModel` to indicate that the types are building blocks for clients that call cloud services and included the `Net` prefix to indicate that these aren't UI-client types.
+We selected the package name `System.ClientModel` for these types to indicate that the types are building blocks for clients that call cloud services.
+The `System.ClientModel` package includes types in a root `System.ClientModel` namespace as well as lower-level APIs in a `System.ClientModel.Primitives` namespace.

-We plan to maintain the source for the proposed `System.Net.ClientModel` package, as well as the release pipelines needed to publish the package to NuGet, in the Azure/azure-sdk-for-net repo.
+We plan to maintain the source for the proposed `System.ClientModel` package, as well as the release pipelines needed to publish the package to NuGet, in the Azure/azure-sdk-for-net repo.

 ## Concepts

-This section describes the two user groups we believe can benefit from having these APIs in the .NET ecosystem.
-It then describes terminology we'll use to categorize and motivate different APIs.
-Finally, it describes two different types of methods we expect ClientModel clients to have, in order to further explain the APIs.
+This section establishes the terminology we'll use to describe user groups, API categorization, and client-specific concepts.

 ### Two user groups